arangodb/docs/3.11/analyzers.md

   - `minLevel` (number, _optional_): the least precise S2 level (default: 4)
   - `maxLevel` (number, _optional_): the most precise S2 level (default: 23)

+You should not set any of the [Analyzer features](#analyzer-features) as they cannot be utilized for Geo Analyzers.

 **Examples**

 Create a collection with GeoJSON Points stored in an attribute `location`, a